fbpx

 Authorized Individuals

-Only current Carol Stream Park District staff, current participants, parents, guardians, invited special guests, and individuals listed on the Release Forms are allowed on or around premises during program hours.
+Only current Carol Stream Park District staff, current participants, parents, guardians, invited special guests, and authorized pick-ups are allowed on or around premises during program hours.
+We ask that parents/guardians refrain from entering the program rooms during drop-off and pick-up.

 Partners & Groups